Streamline Health Solutions, Inc. (STRM) CEO Tee Green on Q3 2020 Results - Earnings Call Transcript

 Matt Hewitt

 Thank you for the update and for taking our questions.
 So I wanted to dig a little bit on the pipeline if I could.
 First up and maybe a little bit on the selling environment as well.
 What are customers seeing right now?
 Obviously, you look at the - I don't know if you call it the surge map or the heat map regarding the pandemic?
 But we're seeing it flare up more West and therefore the East Coast seems to at least parts of the Southeast anyway seem to be easing up a little bit.
 Is that making the selling environment, particularly in that area a little bit easier and how quickly do you anticipate closing some of those pipeline opportunities?

 Tee Green

-Yes Matt, Tee Green here and thanks for the question.
+Yes, Matt, Tee Green here and thanks for the question.
 I'll let Randy follow it up.
 But in general, I don't know if we can point to outbreaks easing in one part of the country or another that are - would assist in closing contracts sooner.
-What we have seen is, and we've talked about this previously, is that these healthcare systems historically are very good in multi-tasking obviously with COVID that has create more linear decision-making.
+What we have seen is, and we've talked about this previously, is that these healthcare systems historically are very good in multi-tasking obviously with COVID that just create more linear decision-making.

 And that we have what - I’ll let Randy answer about five or six contracts that are in red line in prospects legal or in the financial arms of those entities that we're moving through and then obviously everything we had to take care of the patients.
 Now we have to get the logistics worked out for the vaccine.
 We're beginning to see that piece get behind these health systems and now the phone calls are coming back to Randy and team rescheduling those last meetings to go through the red line contracts.

-And that's happened Randy a couple of times in the last couple of weeks and that I can point to COVID outbreaks, but I can point to specific conversations with specific prospects, where we have contracts in here.
+And that's happened Randy a couple of times in the last couple of weeks and so that I can’t point to COVID outbreaks, but I can point to specific conversations with specific prospects, where we have contracts in here.
 Randy you want to add anything here.

 Randy Salisbury